jscutlery/convoyr/README.md

 ### Conditional handling

-The `shouldHandleRequest` function checks for each outgoing request if the plugin handler should be executed.
-Using this you can decide which request the plugin should handle:
+The `shouldHandleRequest` function checks for each outgoing request if the plugin handler should be executed:

 ```ts
 export function createLoggerPlugin(): HttpExtPlugin {